JustinDiament/PhotoMod/README.md

 - PixelImpl: A class representing a pixel that clamps its RGB values between 0 and 255, inclusive

-#### ImageOperation: An interface that processes the given image with a particular operation

-- FilterOperation: An abstract class that promotes code reuse between filtering operations and applies the specified kernel to filter an image
-    - BlurOperation: A class that specifies the blur kernel to be used for filtering
-    - SharpenOperation: A class that specifies the sharpen kernel to be used for filtering
-- MonochromeOperation: A class that applies the sepia color transformation on an image
-- SepiaOperation: A class that applies the monochrome/greyscale color transformation on an image

 ##### Operations: An enumeration of the supported image processing operations

 ##### ImageUtil: A class that contains utility helper methods to be used throughout the project

 ##### Main: A class that contains a main method to run the application

+### Additional Deliverables

+The _res/_ directory contains two examples of script files, _ScriptOne.txt_ and _ScriptTwo.txt_, that demonstrate all the working features of this image processing application.
+The _res/_ directory also contains _class_diagram.png_, which as image of a class diagram showing the names of classes and interfaces, method signatures, and inheritance relationships in our program.
+Finally, the _res/_ directory contains _ImageProcessing.jar_, which can be executed to run the application.
+Refer to USEME.md for instructions on how to run this file.

 ### Citations

-The _res/_ directory contains two example image files, _popeyes.ppm_ and _quetzal.ppm_, along with image files containing their blurred, sharpened, sepia, and monochrome versions, named respectively and stored in corresponding zip files.
 All images are owned by Nathan Gong and authorized for use in this project.
 The _res/test/_ subdirectory contains sample files that are used for code testing purposes only.